-- A. weapons under the control of law enforcement personnel while on duty, or qualified former law enforcement officers, off-duty law enforcement officers, or out-of-state law enforcement officers; - B. items pre-approved by the District Administrator as part of a class or individual presentation under adult supervision, including, but not limited to Hunters' Education courses, if used for the purpose and in the manner approved (working firearms and live ammunition will never be approved); - C. theatrical props used in appropriate settings.
+- A. weapons under the control of law enforcement personnel while on duty, or qualified former law enforcement officers, off-duty law enforcement officers, or out-of-state law enforcement officers; - B. items pre-approved by the District Administrator as part of a class or individual presentation under adult supervision, including, but not limited to Hunters' Education courses, if used for the purpose and in the manner approved (working firearms and live ammunition will never be approved); - C. off-campus activities that involve the district trap shooting program under adult supervision; - D. theatrical props used in appropriate settings.